jameshanlon/jameshanlon.github.io/content/heat-pump.md

 [energy efficiency](home-thermal-imaging-survey.html) and
 [additional insulation](cornish-unit-house-retrofit-insulation.html) added.
 This pump's capacity the current requirements of the house, but we are planning an extension in the near future.
+In terms of the operation of the heat pump, it is set to run consinuously with a fixed temperature of 19 celcius is set in the downstairs hallway.

 The myVaillant app usefully provides a button to download all logged data per year in a set of CSV files.
 I have summarised the year period from July 2023 to July 2024 in the following charts.
 Having read this [review][pfb-vailiant-app]) of the myVaillant app, I am aware that there may be accuracy/quantization issues but without any other means of measuring the metrics, I don't have a point of comparison.
-It is likely though in the last year or so that Vaillant have improved the reported measurements.
+It is likely though in the last year or so that Vaillant have improved the reported measurements, but I will outline some other potential inaccuracies.

+The first chart shows the consumption of electrical energy for heating and hot water.
+Most obviously, electricity consumption during the winter months rockets when the heat pump is using around 10 kWh per day.
+There are two spikes in November and Januaray where temperatures went below zero, with consumption going up close to 30 kWh per day.

 {{ macros.imagenothumb('heat-pump/consumed.png',
                        caption="Electrical energy consumed in kWh.") }}